timjogorman/RicherEventDescription/guidelines.md

 provide separate temporal information which will be automatically extracted later.

-Note that post-expression adverbs (often ``ago'') are still captured in our spans, so:
+Note that post-expression adverbs (often "ago") are still captured in our spans, so:

 - Patient s/p lumpectomy **2 yrs ago\